 You’ll field calls from customers looking for help or information from the company you’re representing.
 Often, it’s possible to work these types of jobs from home, and there are a variety of hours and shifts available.

 20. Chat Agent

 So maybe you like the idea of customer service work but aren’t thrilled about talking with customers.
 You could work as a chat agent.

 Chat agents field customer inquiries and problems, but they do so via a chat session instead of a phone call.

 You can work directly for a company needing chat agents or find an outsourcing company that hires chat agents for other companies.
-Check out this article to learn more about working for companies that hire chat agents.

 You can start a blog from scratch in 10 minutes.
 However, it’ll take you a while to build up an audience and start making cash.

 Still, if you’ve got great content and are good at marketing, in time, you can make some serious cash.
 There are bloggers out there that make five or six digits per month.

 But even if you made $500 or $1,000 per month, you’d be doing pretty well for a part-time online job.
 Bloggers make money from ads on their blog site, affiliate links to products or services and sponsored content.